AdobeDocs/campaign-standard.es-ES/help/start/using/privacy-management.md

 * **Gestión de derechos**

-Para obtener más información sobre esto, consulte [Consentimiento, retención y funciones](#consent-retention-roles).
+Para obtener más información, consulte [Consentimiento, retención y funciones](#consent-retention-roles).

 <!--This section presents general information on what Privacy management is and the features provided by Adobe Campaign to manage the [Right to Access and Right to be Forgotten](#right-access-forgotten).